chalkiswhite/climbing-shoe-recommender/README.md

 # climbing-shoe-recommender

-# Taxonomy of a Recommender System for climbing shoes
+# A Recommender System for climbing shoes
-(John Riel and Joseph A. Konstan, *'Word of Mouse: The Marketing Power of Collaborative Filtering', Business Plus, 2002*)
+(Based on the Taxonomy Concept from John Riel and Joseph A. Konstan, *'Word of Mouse: The Marketing Power of Collaborative Filtering', Business Plus, 2002*)

 ## 1. Domain: